EngKelvinmugo/SimpleCalculator/README.md

 # SimpleCalculator
-This is a Simple calculated using python
+This is a Simple calculator using python